Fig 1. Thomas Edison, photographed.with a commercial descendant of his 1877 cylinder phonograph.

 Edison's invention represented the first method of recording sound for playing back at a later time, a truly revolutionary device, and one that changed both the experience of its hearers.
 The phonograph could restore to life, as U.S. journalist Ambrose Bierce put it, "dead noises."

 Further development of the gramophone was left to others, including Scottish-born inventor Alexander Graham Bell who, with Charles Tainter (1854-1940), designed a Prototype using a wax cylinder incised by a floating stylus.
 Bell and Tainter suggested a joint development of the idea with Edison, but the latter refused, preferring to market his own version of the phonograph, via a new company founded in 1887.

 The phonograph was used for speech recordings and as a dictaphone.
 By the early part of the 20th century, however, the rotating cylinder had given way to the disk, or record, which produced better quality recordings of music.
 The rest of the century saw new versions of the gramophone, with 78 rpm (revolutions per minute), 45 rpm, and 33 1/3 rpm models, culminating in the digital technology of the compact disk player.

-The main parts of a record player are the turntable to rotate the disk at constant angular velocity; the stylus, which tracks the groove and vibrates with its modulations; the pickup or transducer that converts these piezoelectrically (see piezo-electric effect) or electromagnetically into electric signals; the amplifier and the loudspeaker.
+The main parts of a record player (Fig 2) are the turntable to rotate the disk at constant angular velocity; the stylus, which tracks the groove and vibrates with its modulations; the pickup or transducer that converts these by the piezoelectric effect or electromagnetically into electric signals.
+See also amplifier and the loudspeaker.